Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: The high-energy excess of gamma rays above 10 GeV

-The high-energy part of the SED ($\gtrsim 10$~GeV) reveals some excess of $\gamma$~rays.
+The high-energy part of the SED ($\gtrsim 20$~GeV) reveals some excess of $\gamma$~rays above the log-parabolic spectral fit presented in Fig. 3 as black curve.
 In the next Section we consider a particular model of this excess invoking hadronuclear interactions of primary protons with subsequent development of electromagnetic cascades in photon field.

-\section{Hadronuclear interpretation of the $\gtrsim 10$~GeV excess in the low state of {PKS~1510--089}}
+\section{Hadronuclear interpretation of the $\gtrsim 20$~GeV excess in the low state of {PKS~1510--089}}

-\subsection{Geometry of the flat-spectrum radio quasar {PKS 1510--089}}
+\subsection{Geometry of the flat-spectrum radio quasar {PKS~1510--089}}

 A simplified scheme of the geometry of the blazar PKS 1510--089 is shown in Fig.~\ref{fig:geometry}.
 The source is powered by a central engine represented by a supermassive black hole and an accretion disk.
 The BLR contains some matter that is shown in Fig.~\ref{fig:geometry} as pale orange circles.
 This material represents a target for hadronuclear interactions of primary protons.
 In addition, the BLR material reprocesses radiation from the accretion disk forming the BLR photon field.
 The outer boundary of the BLR has the radius $R_{\mathrm{BLR}}$.
+The inner boundary of the BLR material distribution is denoted as $x_{\mathrm{min}}$.

 Primary protons are accelerated up to the maximal energy of $\sim 1$ PeV in the jet of the blazar; $pp$ interactions result in the production of $\gamma$ rays at the distance $\leq R_{\mathrm{BLR}}$ from the supermassive black hole.
-For simplicity, we assume that the proton interaction site is a compact region, even though in reality it may well have significant extension amounting up to 20-30 \% of the BLR radius.
-Moreover, electrons and positrons\footnote{in what follows electrons and positrons are collectively called ``electrons'' for simplicity} with energies similar to those of the $\gamma$ rays are produced.
+Moreover, electrons and positrons (hereafter collectively called ``electrons'' for simplicity) with energies similar to those of the $\gamma$ rays are produced.
 In what follows we neglect these electrons and positrons.
 The effect of this assumption is discussed in Section~\ref{sec:discussion}.